 - Hosting livestreams in my Facebook group!

-I couldn’t wait until I had enough money or time or training to get started….
+I couldn’t afford to wait until I had enough money or time or training to get started….

 And now, I’m SO much better at all of the above than I was in the beginning….and the main reason I’m better at these all things is because I pushed through fear of being “less than perfect” and just got to work.

 Everybody has to start somewhere.
-And perfect takes practice.
 Done is better than perfect.

 Nobody gets “good at blogging” or hosting livestreams without actually putting themselves out there to write some dang blog posts and push past the fear of what might happen when you’re live on the air!